 - Establish a centralized dispatching virtual power plant with a scale of 20MW

-By the end of 2018, the EcoPartnership has completed a research on the upgraded Qinghai Project Approach (QPA) method, which is an assessment tool for smart grid systems.
-The software, QPA 2.0, has been also developed, and is now being tested for its official launch.
-The assessment results obtained from QPA 2.0 will be the important evidence to make business cases and policy design for demand-side resource application together with smart grid technologies.
+The EcoPartnership has completed research on the upgraded Qinghai Project Approach (QPA) method, which is an assessment mechanism for smart grid systems.
+An associated software tool, QPA 2.0, has also been developed, and is now being tested for its official launch.
+The assessment results obtained from QPA 2.0 will provide important evidence to make the business case and policy design for demand-side resource application, together with smart grid technologies.

-The QPA 2.0 has several highlights compared to the previous version: 1) Comprehensiveness - It takes the whole power system, from generation, transmission, distribution to retail markets into consideration; 2) Broader application - It is more inclusive when designing assessment indicators, target groups, etc.; 3) Multi-faceted approach - It incorporates both quantitative and qualitative analyses; and 4) Visualization - The software makes it possible to visualize the assessment results with increased user-friendliness.
+The QPA 2.0 tool has several advancements compared to the previous version: (1) comprehensiveness - it evaluates the whole power system, from generation, transmission, distribution, to retail markets; (2) broader application - it is more inclusive when designing assessment indicators, target groups, etc.; (3) multi-faceted approach - it incorporates both quantitative and qualitative analyses; and (4) visualization - the software makes it possible to visualize the assessment results with increased user-friendliness.

-A case study on a micro-grid project of a hotel at Yougan Bay in Shenzhen has been assessed, which has 1 MWh solar power, battery storage and electric vehicle charging piles installed to manage the power demand throughout the day utilizing off-peak power with energy storage capability, and also to be able to self-power for 4 hours during any grid system emergency.
-The benefits only from reducing capacity by 4% is estimated to be 2.6 million RMB from 2018 - 2028.
-There are additional benefits from increased reliability and deferred investment, which is about another half a million RMB every year.
+A case study on a microgrid project of a hotel at Yougan Bay in Shenzhen has been assessed.
+The project incorporates 1 megawatt hour (MWh) solar power, battery storage, and electric vehicle charging piles to manage the power demand throughout the day.
+It utilizes off-peak power with energy storage capability, and can also self-power for four hours during any grid system emergency.
+The economic benefits from reducing capacity by 4% are estimated to be 2.6 million Renminbi (RMB) from 2018 – 2028.
+There are additional benefits from increased reliability and deferred investment, which adds another 500,000 RMB of economic value every year.